nusiloot/nerrorsec.github.io/_posts/2020-06-25-Geolocating_Images.md

 last_modified_at: 2020-05-03
 ---

-This is just a summary of how images can be geolocated. <a target=”_blank” href="https://tryhackme.com/room/geolocatingimages">Click here</a> for hands on detailed exercise on geolocating images.
+This is just a summary of how images can be geolocated. <a target="_blank" href="https://tryhackme.com/room/geolocatingimages">Click here</a> for hands on detailed exercise on geolocating images.

 #### Reverse Image Searching
 1. Yandex